JAPACalculator

 Health and Care Worker Visa

-This is the most affordable UK work visa and the most popular route for Nigerian nurses and care workers.
+This is the most affordable UK work visa and remains a popular route for Nigerian healthcare professionals.
+The visa fee is £324 (~$411) for up to 3 years (effective 8 April 2026, increased from £304).
 You are fully exempt from the Immigration Health Surcharge (saving over £3,000 on a 3-year visa), your dependants are also exempt, and the minimum salary is just £25,000.
+IMPORTANT: Since July 2025, care workers (SOC codes 6135/6136) can NO longer be recruited from overseas — only registered healthcare professionals such as nurses, doctors, midwives, and paramedics remain eligible for this visa route.
+This is a significant change that affected many Nigerian care workers who previously used this pathway.
 Nigerian nurses must register with the NMC — pass the CBT exam in Nigeria, then complete the OSCE practical exam within 12 weeks of arriving in the UK.

 Student Visa + Graduate Route